Skip to main content

 The Soviets literally controlled Eastern Europe.

-• • Immediate reaction: -10/10
+• Immediate reaction: -10/10

-• • Recovery attempts: 3 failures
+• Recovery attempts: 3 failures

-• • Career impact: Lost by 2%
+• Career impact: lost by 2%

-• • Debate prep after: Doubled to 2 weeks
+• Debate prep after: doubled to 2 weeks

 The Ford disaster triggered the first major evolution in debate preparation.

+But candidates learned the wrong lesson.
 They focused on avoiding gaffes rather than creating moments.
+They played defense when TV demanded offense.

 The real game was just beginning.

+Reagan understood what politicians didn't.
 Debates aren't academic exercises.
 They're emotional experiences.

 Reagan Method vs Traditional Approach